How To Find An Atlanta Fixer Upper

 What are some main things to avoid when searching for a fixer upper in Atlanta?

 When looking for your fixer upper, you’ll want to avoid a few main problems as they could become difficult to fix or costly.
 Most of these items can be easily discovered during the home inspection process.
 First, don’t buy a home with mold or moisture problems.
 These are expensive to remediate and it could cause potential health problems.
 Secondly, don’t buy a home that has previous water intrusion in the basement, crawl space or anywhere.
-This could be a turnoff for potential buyers and could lead to a recurrence in the future.
+If the property does have moisture or water present, but still looks like a great deal, contact a local specialist for Atlanta basement waterproofing.
+Otherwise, this could be a turnoff for potential buyers and could lead to a recurrence in the future.
 Lastly, don’t buy a house with structural problems.
 If the structure is weak or faulty, the house will either need to be reinforced and could lead to further issues when you try redoing the inside.
 Save yourself time and money by avoiding these off the bat.

 Some Other Things To Consider: